The td_string! Macro

 This requires the interpolate_display feature to be enabled to work with interpolations.

-It enable you to do this:
+It enables you to do this:

 // click_count = "You clicked {{ count }} times"